S.C.I.E.N.C.E.: Legacy

-VH1 ranked the album tenth on their 2015 list of "The 12 Most Underrated Nu Metal Albums".
-In 2020, Louder Sound listed it as being one of the best metal albums released between 1996 and 1997, and also included it in another list of the top 10 albums of 1997.
-When ranking Incubus's discography in 2020, Kerrang! placed S.C.I.E.N.C.E. third, remarking, "for fans of the band’s heavier, zanier leanings, this remains the high bar against which Incubus releases are now measured.
-Given the subsequent departures from this template, however, it’s likely those early adopters have been left disappointed.
-You could therefore argue that S.C.I.E.N.C.E. is something of a creative albatross around the band’s neck."
-Revolver included it on a 2021 list of the "20 Essential Nu-Metal Albums", and claimed that even when compared to the band's later work, the songs on S.C.I.E.N.C.E. were still "no less hooky and full of refreshingly good vibes."
-New Fury Media in 2021 called it "the genre-hopping album that put Incubus on the map" and remarked it is, "a quantum leap in musical and songwriting quality.
-It’s a huge difference what just two years can have on musicians, especially when the band was as young as Incubus was at the time."
-They add, "it’s still inspired by bands and albums that came before, like Mother's Milk and Faith No More’s Angel Dust [but] that doesn’t mean Incubus don’t blaze their own trail."

-Rush's Geddy Lee was a fan of the album, and at one point expressed interest in collaborating with Incubus.
+Geddy Lee of Canadian rock band Rush was a fan of the album, and at one point expressed interest in collaborating with Incubus.
+Tosin Abasi, guitarist of progressive metal band Animals as Leaders, has mentioned being influenced by it, with his band later touring with Incubus in 2022.
 The band's greatest hits releases The Essential Incubus (2012) and Playlist: The Very Best of Incubus (2013) both include songs from the album, while their initial greatest hits release Monuments and Melodies (2009) only included an acoustic version of "A Certain Shade of Green", which was not recorded during the S.C.I.E.N.C.E. era.
+In 2003, the song "Vitamin" was also featured in the horror film Final Destination 2.

 Live performance

-Incubus did not often perform songs from S.C.I.E.N.C.E. between the mid-2000s and early 2010s, with Boyd telling Spin in 2017, "there was a period of years when we were knowingly rebelling against it, we were desperately trying to shake off the identity it had created around us.
+Incubus did not often perform songs from S.C.I.E.N.C.E. between the late 2000s and early 2010s, with Boyd telling Spin in 2017, "there was a period of years when we were knowingly rebelling against it, we were desperately trying to shake off the identity it had created around us.
 Our original fans would get mad, 'Why don’t you play more stuff from S.C.I.E.N.C.E.?'
 I think it only happened two or three years ago, when we were touring again, and started to revisit the songs casually in rehearsal studios and sound checks.
 We started to fall in love with them again.
 I think we just needed a friend break."
 He also said there are "tracks that are just kind of ridiculous, that we don’t really fuck with.
 One day we might."